kheller18/blockchain-ledger/README.md

   * [pathlib](https://docs.python.org/3/library/pathlib.html) - *version 1.0.1* - This was used to locate through the directory or file path.

-  * [TensorFlow 2.0](https://www.tensorflow.org/) - An end-to-end machine learning platform

-  * [Keras](https://keras.io/about/) - Keras is a popular deep learning framework that serves as a high-level API for TensorFlow

-  * [Scikit-Learn](https://scikit-learn.org/stable/index.html) - Tools for data predictions and analysis

   * [NumPy](https://numpy.org/doc/stable/index.html) - Package for scientific computing

 ---